pmcilreavy/pmcilreavy.github.io/_posts/2018-04-24-basement-dwellers.md

 firehose: true
 ---

 Most of us will be familiar with the _[IT Crowd](https://en.wikipedia.org/wiki/The_IT_Crowd)_.
 If you've never seen it you should definitely check it out.
 It's pretty funny.
-It does though rely on the stereotype all us IT folk work in dingy basement offices and rarely get out into the real world.
+It does though rely on the stereotype that all us IT folk work in dingy basement offices and rarely get out into the real world.
 Other people with cooler, non-IT, jobs pity us, you see, because we somehow aren't living life to its fullest.

 I can be guilty of perpetuating this.
 Often when someone asks me what I do for a living I'll just say, "IT stuff".
 I shouldn't though and I feel like this view of people in our profession is really an anachronism and one that I'm not sure has ever been true.